PortsBahamas and CaribbeanBest Things to Do in Costa Maya on a Cruise in 2026...

 Three ships docked at Costa Maya’s cruise port (Photo Credit: Cruise Fever)

-It’s a long walk from the ship to the entrance to the port, but there is a free trolley that will take cruise passenger the length of the pier.
+It’s a long walk from the ship to the entrance to the port, but there is a free trolley that will take cruise passengers the length of the pier.

-These loungers can be used for free –sorta.
-There are signs everywhere saying you can use them if you at least buy a drink or something from a nearby bar.
+During busier days with multiple ships, the pool area and loungers fill up quickly by midday.
+These loungers can be used if you buy a drink or something from a nearby bar.

 Costa Maya cruise port pool, shops, and more